saurabhc24/Foodify/README.md

 # Foodify

 A food delivery application made using React and Swiggy's API.
 Enhanced UI with visually appealing shimmer effects.
-Featuring restaurant lists, search, accordion menus, and cart functionality
+Featuring restaurant lists according to user's location, search, accordion menus, and cart functionality.

-This project was built as a part of the course Namaste React by Akshay Saini.
+This project was built as a part of the course [Namaste React] (https://namastedev.com/learn/namaste-react){:target="_blank"} by [Akshay Saini](https://www.linkedin.com/in/akshaymarch7/){:target="_blank"}.

 ## Tech Stack